suryanshshukla10/CIS-PA4/PROGRAM/README.md

 3. **triangleMesh.py** - This module is used to create the dataset for the Meshtriangle file into two seperate array containing vertices and indices.
 4. **readers.py** - This module is used to read the input data files
 5. **writes.py** - This module creates output file by giving the input as numpy array.
+6. **icp.py** This module caclulates the ICP as per the ICP standard algorithm.